FAQs pertaining to financial aid for Fall 2015

-If you have filed the 2014-2015 FAFSA and submitted all the required documents to determine your financial aid eligibility, your tuition fee payment will be postponed with a fee deferment.
+If you have filed the 2015-2016 FAFSA and submitted all the required documents to determine your financial aid eligibility, your tuition fee payment will be postponed with a fee deferment.
 You may register for classes without paying tuition fees up front.
-If you are later found to be ineligible for financial aid or your financial aid does not fully cover the balance due the University, you will be sent a bill by the University.
+If you are later found to be ineligible for financial aid or your financial aid does not fully cover the balance due the University, you will have a due now amount on the SF State Gateway by the University.

 2. Enter your SF State ID, then your SF State password